 Author: Rafel Nadal Farreras

-On the 4th September 1943, the Italian Navy’s newest and largest battleship, Roma, slips out of La Spezia to attack a sizeable Allied naval force.
-At the Strait of Bonifaccio, between Corsica and Sardinia, the Luftwaffe bombards the Roma, which quickly sinks, killing over 1,500 men.
-The survivors then embark on a journey that takes them first to the island of Menorca, and then to Caldes de Malavella, a small Catalan village with an abandoned health resort where they settle and wait.
+It is 4th September, 1943: the Italian Navy’s newest and largest battleship Roma, slips out of La Spezia to attack a large Allied naval force.
+At the strait of Bonifacio, it is bombarded by the Luftwaffe.
+The survivors then embark on a journey that takes them to Menorca first, and then to Caldes de Malavella, a small Catalan village where they settle and wait.
 It’s in Caldes where Ciro – one of the Italian navy men who sings Neapolitan songs – meets Joana, a married woman who plants carnations to escape an unloving husband who is rarely home.

-Sixty years later, right after his beloved mother’s funeral, Mateu decides to search for the man people say is his real father.
-Rumours have always circulated in the village, and there’s that old photograph of the Italian navy men about to play a football match.
+Sixty years later, Mateu decides to enquire about and to look for the man people say is his real father.
+There have always been rumours at the village, and there’s that old photograph of the Italian navy men about to play a football match.
 One looks exactly like him.